leakec/tfc/README.md

 y(x,g(x)) = g(x) + 3 - g(0),
 </p>

 where g(x) is any function defined at the constraint point; by changing g(x) you get different outputs, but all of these outputs satisfy the constraint regardless of how you choose g(x).
 In this way, you maintain a completly unrestricted functiton, g(x), which we will call the free function, but always satsify the constraint.
-Neat huh?
+Neat, huh?

 While developing the constrained expression for our example above was trivial, as you introduce more complex constraints in *n*-dimensions, trying to derive these constrained expression by-eye, i.e., without a step-by-step framework, becomes extremely difficult.
 Luckily, TFC comes equiped with a straightfowrward, step-by-step process for developing constrained expressions.
 For more information on this process, see the [Mathematical documentation](#mathematical-documentation).